vidstack/player/apps/site/app/docs/[lib]/player/components/display/[5]live-indicator/page.md

 ## Usage

-This component displays the current live status of the stream.
+The `$tag:media-live-indicator` component displays the current live status of the stream.
 This includes whether it's live, at the live edge, or not live.
 In addition, this component is a button during live streams and will skip ahead to the live edge when pressed.

 {% code_preview name="usage" copyHighlight=true highlight="react:6" /%}